mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Measuring ADC filter response
 -----------------------------

 The AD7124-8 is a sigma-delta ADC, in which a modulator produces a high sample rate, but noisy (low resolution), representation of the analog input.
 This noisy data is then filtered by an internal digital filter, producing a lower rate, lower noise output.
-The type of filter varies widely depending on the intended end application - an audio sigma-delta ADC will have a filter that is flat out to 20kHz, with an output data rate of at least 44ksps.
+The type of filter varies from ADC to ADC, depending on the intended end application.
 The AD7124-8 is general-purpose, targeted at precision applications.
 As such, the digital filter response and output data rate are highly configurable.
 While the filter response is well-defined in the datasheet, there are occasions when one may want to measure the impact of the filter on a given signal.
-This experiment measures the filter response by applying sinewaves to the ADC input and analyzing the output.
-This method can be easily adapted to measuring other waveforms - wavelets, simulated physical events, etc. Connect the ADALM2000 to the EVAL-AD7124-8-PMDZ as shown in Figure :ref:`ad7124m2k`.
-The 1k resistor is to protect the AD7124-8 in case something goes wrong, as the m2k output range is -5V to +5V, beyond the -0.3V to 3.6V absolute maximum limits of the AD7124-8.
-DO NOT OMIT THIS RESISTOR.
+The code below measures the filter response by applying sinewaves to the ADC input and analyzing the output.
+This method can be easily adapted to measuring other waveforms - wavelets, simulated physical events.
+The ADALM2000 is connected to the AD7124-8 circuit as shown in Figure :ref:`ad7124m2k`.
+The 1k resistor is to protect the AD7124-8 in case something goes wrong, as the m2k output range is -5V to +5V, beyond the -0.3V to 3.6V absolute maximum limits of the AD7124-8. **Do not omit this resistor.**

 .. figure:: ad7124_m2k_circuit.png
    :scale: 50 %